 History of Horton Iris Garden

 It was a hobby that grew quickly and got out of hand.
-In 1990, Mary Ann started gathering many unnamed historic iris rhizomes in the surrounding countryside to landscape down the long driveway and around the 100 year old farm house.
+In 1990, Mary Ann started gathering many unnamed historic iris rhizomes in the surrounding countryside to landscape down the long driveway and around the 110 year old farm house.
 Once she discovered sources for newer hybridized irises, she couldn't clear the weeds fast enough.
 In 1999, she opened her gardens to the public and continued teaching mathematics full time at Sierra College and American River College.
-She now has over 1300 varieties of irises.
+She now has over 1500 varieties of irises.
 Today, a 5-acre park-like setting is dotted with rows of labeled iris plantings of fragrant, re-blooming (bloom more than once during the year), historic, or new iris varieties.
-Also, she has planted over 60 varieties of daylilies.
-There are picnic areas for private groups or customers, and an art display wall for artists, plus Doug Horton's garden art.
+Also, she has planted over 30 varieties of daylilies.
+"Granny's Attic" full of vintage items from our farm, custom creations by the Horton's, and Doug's garden art.

 History of Webb-Horton Farm